verrazzano/docs/content/en/docs/guides/migrate/cert-manager.md

 To create a self-signed `ClusterIssuer` similar to those used by Verrazzano, you must:

 1. Create a cert-manager self-signed `Issuer` or `ClusterIssuer`.
-1. Create a self-signed `root` Certificate using the issuer from Step 1.
+1. Create a self-signed `root` certificate using the issuer from Step 1.
-1. Create a `ClusterIssuer` using the TLS secret created by the `root` Certificate object from Step 2.
+1. Create a `ClusterIssuer` using the TLS secret created by the `root` certificate object from Step 2.

-The `ClusterIssuer` created in Step 3 can then be used to sign leaf Certificate requests.
+The `ClusterIssuer` created in Step 3 can then be used to sign leaf certificate requests.

 ##### Creating a self-signed root certificate

 When using self-signed certificates, you need to start with a root CA. The cert-manager [SelfSigned](https://cert-manager.io/docs/configuration/selfsigned/) issuer can be used to set this up, as described in the following sequence.

 1. Create a [SelfSigned](https://cert-manager.io/docs/configuration/selfsigned/) issuer in the cert-manager namespace needed to create the root CA; if you are using a `ClusterIssuer`, then you must use the [cluster resource namespace](https://cert-manager.io/docs/configuration/#cluster-resource-namespace) (typically the namespace where cert-manager  is installed).
-1. Create a Certificate that refers to the issuer; if a namespace-scoped `Issuer` is used, then the `Certificate` must be created in the same namespace as the `Issuer`.
+1. Create a certificate that refers to the issuer; if a namespace-scoped `Issuer` is used, then the `Certificate` must be created in the same namespace as the `Issuer`.

 The `cert-manager` controller will then create the secret referenced in the `Certificate` object (Step 2) that contains the root certificate and private key.